Kinetikm/atom/lecture03/presentation/PITCHME.md

 #HSLIDE
 ### settings.gradle
-Declares the configuration required to instantiate and configure the hierarchy of Project instances which are to participate in a build.
+Declares the configuration required to instantiate and configure the hierarchy of Project instances which are to participate in a webapp.build.

 ```groovy
 rootProject.name = 'atom'